dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ## Overview of the EAP-EDHOC Conversation

-As a reminder of the EAP entities and their roles involved in the EAP exchange, we have the EAP peer, EAP authenticator and EAP server.
-The EAP authenticator is the entity initiating the EAP authentication.
-The EAP peer is the entity that responds to the EAP authenticator.
-The EAP server is the entity that determines the EAP authentication method to be used.
-If the EAP server is not located on a backend authentication server, the EAP server is part of the EAP authenticator.
-For simplicity, we will show in the Figures with flows of operation only the EAP peer and EAP server.
+The EAP exchange involves three key entities: the EAP peer, the EAP authenticator, and the EAP server.
+The EAP authenticator is a network device that enforces access control and initiates the EAP authentication process.
+The EAP peer is the device seeking network access and communicates directly with the EAP authenticator.
+The EAP server is responsible for selecting and implementing the authentication methods and for authenticating the EAP peer.
+When the EAP server is not located on a separate backend authentication server, it is integrated into the EAP authenticator.
+For simplicity, the operational flow diagrams in this document decipt only the EAP peer and the EAP server.

 The EDHOC protocol running between an Initiator and a Responder consists of three mandatory messages (message_1, message_2, message_3), an optional message_4, and an error message.
 In an EDHOC session, EAP-EDHOC uses all messages including message_4, which is mandatory and acts as a protected success indication.